ArcadeData/arcadedb/Raft-README.md

 ### Info on Raft's modifications to ArcadeDb for the the SOCOM DF usecase.
+- Keycloak authentication
+- Basic classification/ACCM handling
+- Non classification marked data in databases with classification controls enabled are quarantined and only viewable by Data Stewards.
+- Daily backup job

 #### Access ArcadeDb on DF helm deployments at:
 - Studio: https://arcadedb.[localhost|custom df domain]